Privacy Policy

 Collecting personal information

-We only collect personal information that is necessary for our legitimate purposes, which includes performing our functions, developing and promoting our services and complying with our legal and regulatory obligations.
+We only collect personal information that is necessary for our functions and activities, which includes developing and promoting our services and complying with our legal and regulatory obligations.

 Generally, we collect personal information you voluntarily provide to us when you visit our website, call us, inquire about our services, apply to become an investor, or otherwise engage our services.
 The personal information we collect depends on the nature of your interactions with us.
 For example, we may collect personal information such as your name, address, and contact details when you submit an online inquiry about our services, call us, or send us an email.
 We may collect additional personal information if you request a service that requires us to collect such information, for example, your financial details such as tax file numbers and credit related information.